Joint care for dogs

 Does your dog have stiff joints?

 “Stiff joints” is a general term for changes in the joint caused by normal or abnormal wear and tear.
-Because your dog’s joint pain directly impacts his mobility and how well he’s able to get around, it can have a serious effect on your dog’s quality of life.
+Because your dog’s joint pain directly impacts their mobility and how well they’re able to get around, it can have a serious effect on your dog’s quality of life.

 For dogs who have stiff joints, the cartilage (the tissues that “cushions” the joint between the bones) is worn away faster than it is replaced.
 For example, when the cartilage in a dog’s hip joint wears away, mobility decreases, while pain and disability progressively develop.
 Although stiff joints are not curable, it is possible to improve joint health in your dog with nutrition and exercise.